 The Commission’s last toll-adjustment was approved in November 2025.

 All eight of the Commission’s toll bridges now handle only cashless all-electronic transactions (E-ZPass and TOLL BY PLATE).
-One Commission bridge has highway-speed open-road cashless tolling and the agency is moving to convert all of its toll bridges to open-road collections in the coming years.
+Two Commission bridges have highway-speed open-road cashless tolling.
+A third is on track for an open-road tolling conversion in 2027.
+The Commission is moving to convert its remaining toll bridges to open-road collections by 2030.

 More than 88 percent of Commishsion toll transaction occur through E-ZPass.
-The Commission has A-grade bond ratings and its calculated 2026 debt-service-coverage ratio is 3.69.
+The Commission’s calculated 2026 debt-service-coverage ratio is 3.69.

 Financial Resilience Policy